cubitouch/energy-data-exploration/dashboards/src/3-data-quality.md

   </div>
 </div>
 <div class="note">
-Any digit represented as <span style="background: #cbefe2; color: #384259; padding: 2px;">31</span> does not have the expected number of energy usage datapoints.
+Any digit represented as <span style="background: #cbefe2; color: #384259; padding: 2px;">31</span> does not have the expected number of energy usage data points.
 This is usually the case for the next couple days as estimates are transmitted as they are calculated.

 Any digit represented as <span style="background: #384259; color: white; padding: 2px;">31</span> are considered normal.
 </div>